 Lack of user-centricity

-When companies plan their Salesforce implementation strategy, without having a consistent priority around the workstream, common use cases, and needs of the end-users, you can pretty much guarantee that user adoption will be low.
+When companies plan their Salesforce implementation strategy without having a consistent priority around the workstream, common use cases, and needs of the end-users, you can pretty much guarantee that user adoption will be low.

-Let’s face it, a successful Salesforce implementation needs to consider the needs of the Salesforce users for the CRM system.
+Let’s face it; a successful Salesforce implementation needs to consider the needs of the Salesforce users for the CRM system.
 This includes the entire sales team (both the sales reps and the sales manager), and any other functional areas of the organization that are expected to use the CRM platform.

-CRM: “Record of Truth”
+CRM: “record of truth”

 A CRM should be considered as a system that is used for tracking all customer interactions, regardless of whether they are offline or online.
-If you think about it, there’s no need to use two different systems because your customers expect companies to look at their history together and respond accordingly- whether you’re having a conversation in person, on the phone, or virtually through email.
+If you think about it, there’s no need to use two different systems because your customers expect companies to look at their history together and respond accordingly- whether you’re having a conversation in person, on the phone, or via email.